Gianluca Catalano

-Gianluca Catalano (born May 6, 2000) is a Canadian soccer player who plays as a goalkeeper for Vaughan Azzurri in League1 Ontario.
+Gianluca Catalano (born May 6, 2000) is a Canadian professional soccer player who plays as a goalkeeper.

-Youth career
+Early life

-He began playing soccer at age three with Kleinburg Nobleton SC.
+Catalano began playing soccer at age three with Kleinburg Nobleton SC.
 As a youth, he was a member of the TFC Academy.
-He represented Toronto FC at multiple youth international soccer tournaments in France, Mexico, USA, and at the world famous Torneo di Viareggio in Italy, where he helped the TFC Academy to a 1-1 draw against the Juventus Academy.
+He represented Toronto FC at multiple youth international soccer tournaments in France, Mexico, US, and at the world-famous Torneo di Viareggio in Italy, where he helped the TFC Academy to a 1–1 draw against the Juventus Academy.
 He later helped them defeat Juventus saving the final shot in a penalty shootout in the championship finals to win the 2017 International Youth Soccer Cup.

 College career

 In 2018, he accepted a scholarship to play for NCAA Division 1 University of Connecticut (UConn).
 As a freshman, he started the season opener and won 2-1 vs Lehigh, advanced to the American Athletic Conference semi-finals, and lost to Indiana University in the 2nd round of the NCAA Division I Men's Soccer Tournament, also known as the College Cup.
 As a sophomore in 2019, he was named Goalkeeper of the Week in October.
 On February 24, 2020, he was named to the FTF NCAA All-Canadian 1st Team.